desihub/desiutil/doc/desiInstall.rst

 :command:`desiInstall` has many options, which are best viewed by typing ``desiInstall --help``.

-In addition, desiInstall both reads and sets several environment variables.
+In addition, :command:`desiInstall` both reads and sets several environment variables.

-Environment variables that strongly affect the behavior of desiInstall.
+Environment variables that strongly affect the behavior of :command:`desiInstall`.

 :envvar:`DESICONDA`
     This variable contains the path to the `DESI+Anaconda infrastructure`_.